 student support services.
-The institution gives accurate information to
+The institution gives accurate information to students.

 and the public about its accreditation status with all of its accreditors.
 (ER 20)

 Santa Ana College, as a publicly funded institution of higher learning, assures clarity, accuracy and integrity of information shared with the public through its website and variety of publications issued by offices and committees operating at the college.